 |Race Rock, NY|

-The Lighthouse Board came up with a new design that called for a granite pier topped by a granite keeper’s dwelling and a lantern.
+The Lighthouse Board came up with a new design that called for a granite pier topped by a two-story, octagonal, granite keeper’s dwelling and a lantern.
 This plan had two advantages over the original.
-First, the pier would be of greater diameter and thus be more capable of resisting the pressure of storm waves and pack ice, and second, the keepers would always be at hand to attend to their duties and not located nearly a mile away on Fisher Island.
+First, the pier would be of greater diameter and thus be more capable of resisting the pressure of storm waves and pack ice, and second, the keepers would always be at hand to attend to their duties and not located nearly a mile away on Fishers Island.
 This improved plan did come at a price, namely $200,000, which was quite the sum for that time.

-Work on the concrete foundation, which required the removal of 1,000 tons of previously placed rock, began in May of 1873.
+Work on the concrete foundation, which required the removal of 1,000 tons of previously placed rock, began in May 1873.
 Iron bands were put in place and a circular slab of concrete, with a diameter of sixty-nine feet and a thickness of three feet, was poured.
 Atop this lower layer, three concentric, stepped layers were added making the height of the foundation nine feet.
 The top of the concrete foundation reached eight inches above low water and on this a conical pier with a height of thirty feet and diameter of fifty-seven feet was built.
 The pier, made of heavy masonry backed by concrete, was home to cisterns and cellars.

 A shanty was erected on the foundation and Smith lived with his workers on-site during the working months.
 When laying the first of the foundation stones, the top button of Smith’s coat popped off, and he swore that he would not replace it until the stones rose above the water.
 Later, he resolved that he would not cut his hair until a certain course of the pier was finished.
 As a result, his hair grew until it nearly reached his collar.
 Hopkinson Smith later penned the fictional novel “Caleb West, Master Diver,” based on his experiences constructing Race Rock Lighthouse.